 It’s always a good idea to ask about English-speaking health care providers or interpreters, but bear in mind that the number of Kassen who offer bilingual services or English speaking staff is limited.

 To join, your dependents will need to become members of the nursing care scheme (Pflegepflichtversicherung) also, as will you.
 Personal nursing costs are covered by these policies, such as feeding and bathing disabled members.
 A recent reform has caused the price of these premiums to rise.
 They now range from 2.35% to 2.6% of eligible gross salary, up to a maximum of €107 per month for members without children, of which the employer is responsible for only €48.47.

 You can also opt for an additional insurance coverage by accepting a policy with any of the private health insurance companies available either within or outside Germany.
 This will ensure that you have access to private doctors, private hospital rooms, homeopathy treatments, additional dental care, etc., and that you’re reimbursed for your expenses.

-Private travel insurance policies also include international emergency evacuation and transportation, and these need to be considered as these services would be extremely costly to statutory health insurance policy holders.
+Private travel insurance policies also include international emergency evacuation and transportation, and these need to be considered as these services would be extremely costly to policy holders of the statutory health insurance in Germany.

 In some cases, government-regulated funds team up with private health insurance providers to offer extra insurance coverage at a discount.
 With much greater variety on offer on the private market for health insurance in Germany, these plans aren’t always the ideal alternative.